 - near or over any attached garage.
 Carbon monoxide detectors are affected by excessive humidity and by close proximity to gas stoves (source: City of New York);

 - near, but not directly above, combustion appliances, such as furnaces, water heaters, and fireplaces, and in the garage (source: UL); and

 - on the ceiling in the same room as permanently installed fuel-burning appliances, and centrally located on every habitable level, and in every HVAC zone of the building (source: National Fire Protection Association 720).
 This rule applies to commercial buildings.

 In North America, some national, state and local municipalities require installation of CO detectors in new and existing homes, as well as commercial businesses, among them: Illinois, Massachusetts, Minnesota, New Jersey, Vermont and New York City, and the Canadian province of Ontario.
 Installers are encouraged to check with their local municipality to determine what specific requirements have been enacted in their jurisdiction.

 - Purchase and install carbon monoxide detectors with labels showing that they meet the

 requirements of the new UL standard 2034 or Comprehensive Safety Analysis 6.19 safety standards.

 - Make sure appliances are installed and operated according to the manufacturer’s instructions and local building codes.
-Have the heating system professionally inspected by an InterNACHI inspector and serviced annually to ensure proper operation.
+Have the heating system professionally inspected and serviced annually to ensure proper operation.
 The inspector should also check chimneys and flues for blockages, corrosion, partial and complete disconnections, and loose connections.